mWater/mwater-visualization/src/widgets/charts/pivot/PivotChart Design.md

   valueAxis: axis that determines value to display in cells.
 Must be aggregate
   backgroundColorAxis: color axis for background of cells
   backgroundColorOpacity: fractional background opacity
+  backgroundColor: color of background if no color axis
   bold: true if bold
   italic: true if italic